Oladotun-Adekomaya/simplebank/README.md

 Learnt about db transactions.
 Implemented db transactions and used pgx as the db driver Learnt about goroutines, concurrency, and parallelism in golang.
+Learnt channels, waitgroups, mutex,

+Learnt how to handle concurrent db transactions in golang, And how to solve the issue of pgx(postgresql db driver) not accepting conccurrent db trasactions for the same connection